 The Organization has been named a beneficiary of a perpetual trust held by the Montana Community Foundation (MCF), which was created by donation.
 Under the agreement set forth by the MCF, the Organization does not have variance power over the trust and, therefore, has not recorded it in the financial statements.
-The Organization is to receive distributions from the trust's annual income under a reasonable structure as set forth by the MCF.
-Income received annually from the trust will be reported in the statement of activities as an increase in assets without donor restriction.
-No cash has been received from the endowed perpetual trust during the years ended October 31, 2020 and 2019.
-The balance of the trust at October 31, 2020 and 2019 is \$16,923 and \$16,481, respectively.
+The Organization receives distributions from the trust's annual income under a reasonable structure as set forth by the MCF.
+Income received annually from the trust is reported in the statement of activities as an increase in net assets without donor restriction.
+Distributions received from the endowed perpetual trust during the years ended October 31, 2021 and 2020 were \$740 and \$744, respectively.
+The balance of the trust at October 31, 2021 and 2020 is \$19,847 and \$16,923, respectively.